ari-flowers/crackedup-hatchery/README.md

 ### Dragon Village View Trader

-The Dragon Village View Trader is a tool for the mobile dragon-hatching game, Dragon Village Collection, and allows users to submit, view, set, and track the progress of unique views on their eggs and hatchlings.
+The Cracked Up View Trader is a tool for the mobile dragon-hatching game, Dragon Village Collection, and allows users to submit, view, set, and track the progress of unique views on their eggs and hatchlings.
 A certain number of unique views are required to unlock special dragon personalities and in-game achievements.
 To encourage users to contribute to the view trading system, they will be required to click a specified number of links before being able to submit each of their own links.

 ## Features